By: William C. Head, Atlanta DUI Lawyer and Drunk Driving Book Author Since 1991

 Georgia is one state with heavier punishments for a DUI child endangerment charge but is not the quickest to categorize such an offense as a felony.
 Seven states make even a first offense DUI-DWI a felony if impairment by controlled substances or the more common driving under the influence of alcohol is proven.

 In Georgia, our statute adds a new DUI charge for every child passenger under age 14 years old, in that specific vehicle.
-Thus, when any driver who lacks full mental functionality due to ingesting the substance that impairs him or her, puts one or more child passengers at risk and an even worse outcome can occur than dying in an overheated vehicle, is driving drunk or buzzed by drugs in a much higher number of cases.
+When any driver who lacks full mental functionality due to ingesting the substance that impairs him or her puts one or more child passengers at risk, the courts come down hard.
+An even worse outcome can occur from a crash than dying in an overheated vehicle, and driving drunk or buzzed by drugs is present in a much higher number of cases.